 Below are some of the other tasks and responsibilities of a technical writer:

-- Collects feedback from customers
+- Collecting feedback from customers

-- Creates easy-to-understand guides
+- Creating easy-to-understand guides

-- Writes down procedural documents
+- Writing down procedural documents

-- Works with designers to create graphics
+- Working with designers to create graphics

-You need to have a bit of working knowledge in your chosen niche so you can turn complex ideas and processes into simple guides and handbooks.
+You need to have a bit of working knowledge of your chosen niche so you can turn complex ideas and processes into simple guides and handbooks.
 To be a good technical writer, you need to have your audience in mind.

 5. Article Writing